Girl Scout cookies are back: Here's how to buy them

-INDIANAPOLIS -- We're only a week into the new year, but it's going to be hard to keep up with that New Year's resolution because Girl Scout cookies are officially back on sale!
+It's going to be hard to keep up with New Year's food resolutions because Girl Scout cookies are officially back on sale.

 This year marks the 101st year the Girl Scouts have been selling their famous cookies.

-Anytime between now and April you can stop by a Girl Scout booth or hit up your favorite little Girl Scout and stock up on your favorite cookie flavors.
+Anytime between now and April, consumers may stop by Girl Scout booths or find their favorite little Girl Scouts to stock up on popular cookie flavors.

-If you're unsure how to get your hands on some, we've put together a helpful list to get you started.

 Buy from a Girl Scout in person: